 5. Is your PC security up to scratch?

 Installing anti-virus software on your laptop or PC is a ‘must do’ task if you want to stay away from cyber criminals.
-There are many products to choose from although some banks recommend software called Trusteer Rapport which is absolutely free.
+There are many products to choose from although some banks recommend software calledwhich is absolutely free.

 6. Only buy online if the website is secure